henry-luo/mark/README.md

 <h1 style='font-family:Helvetica,Arial,sans-serif'>{mark}</h1>
 <img src='https://api.travis-ci.org/henry-luo/mark.svg?branch=master'>

 *Objective Markup Notation*, abbreviated as **Mark** or **{mark}**, is a new unified notation for both object and markup data.
-The notation is a superset of what can be represented by JSON and HTML, but overcomes many limitations these two popular data formats, yet still having a very clean syntax and simple data model.
+The notation is a superset of what can be represented by JSON, HTML and XML, but overcomes many limitations these popular data formats, yet still having a very clean syntax and simple data model.

-The core data structure in Mark is an compound object, which have the following 3 facets of data:

-- **Type name**;
-- **Properties**: which is a collect of named values, like JSON;
-- **Contents**: which is a list of text object, comment object or nested Mark object;
+## Mark Sample

 Below is a sample Mark object, representing a simple registration form: